topa/gjs-require/README.md

 Important Notes
 ===============

-At this stage this small lib is very very very hacky, under heavy development and still a prove of concept.
-It is quite likely that gjs-require won't work for your extension.
+At this stage this small lib is very hacky and under heavy development.
+It is still possible that gjs-require won't work for your extension.
 However it works for us here: https://github.com/topa/gignx.
-Please note that we don't know if you use gjs-require if your extension will be rejected if.
+Please note that we don't know in case you use gjs-require in your extension if it could be rejected.
 Give it a try, and let us know.

 How to use
 ==========